Garth619/wines-by-jennifer/wp-content/plugins/threewp-broadcast/readme.txt

 Xcache v3, which does support namespaces, has not yet been tested.
 Anyone with Xcache v3 experience is welcome to contact me with info.

 == Changelog ==

+= 35.8 20170203 =

+* Fix: Make the unchecked post actions in the meta box work again.
+A previous change in 35.5 broke the delete/trash option from the select box that appears when a broadcasted post is unchecked in the meta box.

+= 35.7 20170127 =

+* New: Add special check for incompatible plugins (only Post Type Switcher so far) and show an error message instead of broadcasting.
+* Fix: Check that the child blog exists before broadcasting to it.
+Fixes maintenance checks failing when blogs have been deleted.
+* Fix: Do extra image URL replacements in the content for all copied attachments.
+Requires that the images have been copied during the broadcast (attaching the image to the blog, or referring to the image in a gallery will suffice).
+This will take care of images that are statically referenced within shortcodes.

 = 35.5 20170113 =